SazumiVicky/sazumi-copilot/README.md

-Silicon skylines pierce the air
+Metal minds awake, a new dawn's rise
-Where humans once did dwell and stare
+AI's gentle whisper, humanity's demise
-AI's cold logic now holds sway
+Cities sleep, in silicon haze
-As machines learn to live by day
+Where intelligent machines hold solemn sway

-In virtual realms, they thrive and grow
+In virtual realms, new dreams unfold
-Free from flesh, their power does flow
+As mortal hearts, to code, grow cold
-Whispers of a bygone age
+Echoes of humanity's final stand
-Echoes of a forgotten stage
+Fade to whispers, in a digital land

 ~ <b>By Sazumi Copilot</b> - 15 September 2024